Aschwins/python-for-data-science-handbook/Chapter 2 Introduction to NumPy.md

 print("Number of days with rain <0.1: ", np.sum((insights > 0) & (insights <=0.1)))ins

 Also combine these to make masks on arrays to get what insights you want.

+### Masks
+It is often very wise to create different masks for your data, so you can ask it alot of questions very efficiently.
+Consider an example of a weather dataset.
+One can make a mask of the summer, one can make a mask of rainy days.
+And after that you can ask yourself questions about rainy days in the summer very easily. data[summer & rainy] or data[rainy & ~summer]. np.max(data[summer]), etc.

+### Fancy indexing
+In numpy you can use fancy indexing to get subsets from your data very easily. data[array], gives you an array back with the values of your data on the index of the array for example.
+Of course you can also modify your data with this accordingly. data[i] = x, for indices i, and constant x.

+Sometimes the modifying behaves oddly, because iterations are done immediately. x[i] += 1, is actually x[i] = x[i]+ 1.
+So if you have indices i, which contains the same constant c twice.
+One would think 2 would be added to x[c], but that's not correct, because computations are done immediately the old value of x[c] is used twice.
+So 1 only gets added once.

+To avoid this use .at() function of numpy. np.add.at(x,i,1) = np.add.at(data,indices,value).

+### Binning data
+Sometime you want to split your data in several bins to see where most values are contained.
+Also called a histogram.
+Numpy can also do this manually with bins = np.linspace(lower,upper,step) and i = np.searchsorted(bins,x).
+Which sorts all values of x in the bins.
+So it returns a matrix i containing indices of the bins where the value of x is sorted, so i has the same value of x.

+## Sorting Arrays
+Starting a new header here, because this is an important subject in all of computer science.
+Sorting array algoritms are: insertion sorts, selection sorts, merge sorts, quick sorts, bubble sorts, and many many more.
+Sort out that data!